 OSPF and BGP

 In general, no changes are required for either BGP or OSPF.
-Quagga was updated in Cumulus Linux 3.0 to be VRF-aware and automatically sends packets based on the switch port routing table.
+FRRouting was updated in Cumulus Linux 3.0 to be VRF-aware and automatically sends packets based on the switch port routing table.
 This includes BGP peering via loopback interfaces.
 BGP does routing lookups in the default table.
 However, one modification you may consider has to do with how your routes are redistributed, you might want to perform the following modification.

 Management VRF uses the mgmt table, including local routes.
 It does not affect how the routes are redistributed when using routing protocols such as OSPF and BGP.